miicTeam/CausalXtract/README.md

   + `var_names`: mandatory, this is the name of the variables in the input dataset.
   + `levels_increasing_order`: optional, can be used to specify an order for the discrete variables.
 A typical example is for logical variables as "Treatment", where we can add a string `0,1` as `levels_increasing_order` to display colored edges highlighting the negative and positive correlations with "Treatment".
   + `is_contextual`: optional, is frequently used for experimental conditions, that are set up from the start of each experiment and don't change over time.
 Values can be 0 or 1, where 0 is a normal variable and 1 indicates a contextual one.
 Variables defined as contextual can not be the consequence of any other variables in the dataset.
-  To have an example on how to set up a `state_order`, you can have a look on the one used in the CausalXtract publication in the Demo folder: **CausalXtract_Publication_State_Order.tsv**.
+To have an example on how to set up a `state_order`, you can have a look on the one used in the CausalXtract publication in the Demo folder: **CausalXtract_Publication_State_Order.csv**.

 More information about the tMIIC parameters is also available by calling the documentation of the MIIC R package.